 The three SSD brands to avoid would be Kingspec, Intel, and Western Digital.
 SSDs by these companies will often lack modern technologies and will provide an inconsistent user experience at best.
 Samsung, PNY, and Sandisk, however, are known to make some of the highest performance and best value SSDs you can get.

 In this article, we will go over the most important things to consider when buying an SSD.
 We will also give some examples on what not to buy and why.
-After that, we will give our recommendations for some fantastic solid state drives.
+After that, we will give our recommendations for some fantastic solid-state drives.

-A Little More on How SSDs Work
+How SSDs Work

 Even though they are solid state devices, reliability is still a vital aspect of an SSD.
 This is because the write operation in these devices so destructive.
 Every time you write to a NAND flash chip, you burn it up to a certain degree.
 This sound bad, but remember, these are precisely manufactured silicon devices.